-Each orbital is described by three quantum numbers, representing energy (Principle Quantum Number), angular momentum (Azimuthal Quantum Number), and the angular momentum vector (Magnetic Quantum Number), termed n, l, and m respectively.
-(Spin is a fourth quantum number affecting electrons, designated ms).
+Each orbital is described by three Quantum Numbers, representing energy (Principle Quantum Number), angular momentum (Azimuthal Quantum Number), and the angular momentum vector (Magnetic Quantum Number), termed n, l, and m respectively.
+(Spin is a fourth Quantum number affecting electrons, designated ms, a type of angular momentum associated with a single Particle).
 A common designation for the first two quantum numbers of an orbital lists the numerical value of n followed by a letter code for l: s, p, d, and f for l=0, 1, 2, and 3 respectively.
 Thus the symbol 1s indicates n=1 and l=0.
 A superscript can be used to indicate the number of electrons in an atom with those numbers, e.g., 1s².

 Molecular Orbitals have additional complication, there being more ways an electron can be bound.